On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 It can be explored by boat cruising with a local guide.
 It is possible to take a hiking tour around it.
 Bird-watching tours are popular too.
 If you like more adventure, we recommend you take quads-ride in the surrounding.
 Then, you can relax and have a lunch or dinner in the nearby ethno village of Tiganjica.

 The Deliblato Sands is the largest sandy terrain in Europe.
 Once was part of a vast prehistoric dessert, having originated from the withdrawal of the Pannonian Sea.

-They are home to many endemic species of plants and animals that are rare or endangered in Europe and worldwide.
-Due to its forest and its surroundings, it was declared a Special Nature Reserve.
-On a national level, it represents a natural asset of special importance falling under category I protection.
+They are home to many endemic species of plants and animals which are rare or endangered in Europe and globally.
+Due to its forest and surroundings, it was declared a Special Nature Reserve.
+On a national level, it represents a natural asset of special importance falling under the protection category I.

 It is located in the south of Banat, located between the Danube River and the southwestern slopes of the Carpathian Mountains.
 The sands are named after the village of Deliblato, in the municipality of Kovin.
 Its main masses are elliptical shaped hills with steppe grassland plains and steppe forests.